williamokano/quora-typeahead-challenge/README.md

-# quora-typeahead-challenge
-Quora typeahead challenge solution
+# Quora typeahead challenge
+Simple C# solution for the Quora Typeahead challenge.

+If you wanna try by yourself, follow the link: http://www.quora.com/challenges